-"ANOTHER ANGEL WITH AUTHORITY OVER FIRE"
+ANOTHER ANGEL WITH AUTHORITY OVER FIRE

-Another angel comes out from "the temple in heaven" and called to "One who had the sharp sickle" to "gather the grapes" because they "have ripened."
+Another angel comes out from "the temple in heaven" and calls to "one who had the sharp sickle" to "gather the clusters of grapes" because they "have ripened."
 In other words, evil's time has come.

-• This is not Jesus swinging the sickle, but an angel that will gather the "grapes" to be thrown into a wine press.
+This is not Jesus swinging the sickle, but an angel who will gather the "grapes" to be thrown into a winepress.